Members Beware: Fraudulent Crane Inspection Services Reported

 Ontario’s 2023 Budget is Good News for Construction Industry

 Ontario’s 2023 budget represents good news for the construction industry, building on the government’s commitment to invest huge sums of money in key infrastructure, transport systems and training.
-Announced on Thursday, March 23, the budget sets aside $184 billion over 10 years for major infrastructure projects – an increase of nearly $25 billion on last […]
+Announced on Thursday, March 23, the budget sets aside $184 billion over 10 years for major infrastructure projects – an increase of nearly $25 billion on last year’s figure.
+With the construction industry facing a historic labour crunch, the government has also recognized the key role unions play in the recruitment and training of the next generation of skilled trades workers, with […]

 Ontario’s 2023 budget represents good news for the construction industry, building on the government’s commitment to invest huge sums of money in key infrastructure, transport systems and training.